keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 ## Set up environment

-Before starting, you need to install Flux CLI and Keptn.
+Before we start, you need to install Flux CLI and Keptn.
 You can find the installation instructions of Keptn [here](./../installation/index.md) and for Flux [here](https://fluxcd.io/flux/installation/).